socialize/socialize-sdk-ios/Documentation/sphinx/source/getting_started.rst

   :start-after: begin-snippet
   :end-before: end-snippet

-Step 5: Defining an Entity Loader
+Step 2: Define an Entity Loader
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Defining an Entity Loader allows Socialize's UI objects to link back to your